Masmiseim36/nxpSDK/boards/evkmimxrt1020/driver_examples/lpspi/3wire_transfer/polling_transfer/slave/readme.txt

     - No flow control
 3. Download the program to the target board.
 4. Reset the SoC and run the project.

+Note: It's better to use short dupont lines for ideal connection, error may occur if using long lines.

 Running the demo
 ================